 - putting you in touch with Workplace Health and Safety Queensland specialist and industry networks

 - supplying you with the latest information and guidance on a broad range of work health and safety, injury management and rehabilitation issues.

 The IPaM advisor will hold an initial meeting with you and secure your agreement to join the program.

 Step 2: Assessments

-The IPaM advisor will spend time with you to understand their existing arrangements and identify areas for improvement.
+The IPaM advisor will spend time with you to understand your existing systems and identify areas for improvement.
 This will be done through:

 - a review of your current safety management systems